JCSnap/peggle-swift/README.md

 You are encouraged to include diagrams where appropriate in order to enhance your guide.

+## TODO
+- fix pegs can be added to bucket level
+- refactor pegs to use OOP
+- Make it such that physics object that takes in game state can only call functions allowed (delegate pattern)
+- Bucket should continue to move even when the game is at aiming state

+## Enhancements
+- Assign score to pegs, and score should animate when peg is hit
+- Animate when bucket captures peg
+- Animate cannon
 ## Rules of the Game
 Please write the rules of your game here.
 This section should include the following sub-sections.
 You can keep the heading format here, and you can add